The $260,000 Problem Salesforce Integration Solves

 We found that 25.4% of calls (632 out of 2,487 analyzed) included explicit callback requests.
 Without a systematic tracking system, most of these callback requests fall through the cracks leaving frustrated customers and lost revenue.

 This guide shows you how to automate Salesforce lead capture from phone calls using HTTP webhooks and REST API integration.
+When combined with an AI virtual receptionist, you'll capture every call automatically.
 You'll learn the technical setup (OAuth, Connected Apps, field mapping) and the strategic decisions (when to create Leads vs Contacts, how to track Opportunities).

 What is Salesforce Integration?
 (And Why Phone Systems Need It)